 383 Handbuilt Ceramic Sculpture II (1 course) This course expands on experience from ART-243.
 Students are expected to build more complicated or larger forms and to demonstrate an ability to develop original personal images to convey ideas presented in the assignments they are given.
 Building techniques and surface treatments will be expanded to include various uses of styles, oxides, glazes, and firing techniques.
 Students are expected to take an active role in the firing of kilns and the mixing of glazes.
 Prerequisite: ART-243.
 Fall semester.

 386 Digital Photography II (1 course) This course expands on experience from ART-256, dealing with visual, conceptual, and technical problems of increased complexity.
 The course emphasizes the development of the student’s personal vision through class projects as well as individual self-directed experimentation.
 Digital camera with fully manual capabilities required.
 Prerequisite: ART-256.
-Spring semester, odd years.
+Offered occasionally.

 388 Video Art II (1 course) This is a continuation of work begun in ART-258, dealing with conceptual and technical problems of increased complexity.
 The course emphasizes the development of the student’s personal vision through class projects as well as individual self-directed experimentation.
 Prerequisite: ART-258.
-Spring semester, odd years.
+Offered occasionally.

 291, 391 Independent Study (Course value to be determined) An individualized art course arranged between student and instructor with departmental approval.
 The study should extend the limits of an existing course or explore media and content not contained in regular courses.
 Fall and Spring semesters.